kehillah-coding-2022/user-management-EytanGF/README.md

 `add_edit_birthday` | add/edit a user's birthday
-`view_birthday` | let the user view their birthday; if they haven't create a birthday, tell them so `delete_account` | delete a user's account and all of their stored data
+`view_birthday` | let the user view their birthday; if they haven't create a birthday, tell them so `delete_account` | delete a user's account and all of their stored data `animated_marker` | activate a loading animation for the user's viewing while the recovery email is sending

 ## Files